 Accelerated and guided reading, translation, and grammatical analysis of Hebrew texts in order to improve pronunciation, build reading comprehension and speed, and increase facility with biblical Hebrew vocabulary and expression.
 Prerequisites: HEBRW 4313-4323.
+Three or Four Hours

-HEBRW 5503 (5504) Exegesis of Genesis Advanced exegesis of Genesis based on the
+HEBRW 5503 (5504) Exegesis of Genesis

-Hebrew text.
+Advanced exegesis of Genesis based on the Hebrew text.
 Prerequisites: HEBRW 5003.
-Three Hours.
+Three or Four Hours

-HEBRW 5533 (5534) Exegesis of Exodus

-Advanced exeges of Exodus based on the Hebrew text.
+HEBRW 5533 (5534) Exegesis of Exodus Advanced exegesis of Exodus based on the Hebrew text.
 Prerequisites: HEBRW 5003.
-Three Hours.
+Three or Four Hours